urciuolim/OpenAI-CarRacing-v0/README.md

 # OpenAI-CarRacing-v0
 Mini-project on imitation learning, training an agent to play OpenAI Gym's CarRacing-v0 game.
-Final agent is an ensemble of two seperate agents trained on different data. test_ensemble.py is hard-coded to showcase this agent
+Final agent is an ensemble of two seperate agents trained on different data.
+I collected the data, which is 50,000 time steps long in total. test_ensemble.py is hard-coded to showcase this agent

 See https://gym.openai.com/envs/CarRacing-v0/ for more details on the game